 - Module 1.
 Principles of environmental economics (7 lectures). - 1.
 Environmental challenges and their implications for the economy. - 2.
 Market efficiency and regulatory tools. - Module 2.
 Green asset pricing (3 lectures). - 1.
 Emission trading. - 2.
 Environmental factors in asset pricing: real estate and market portfolio. - Module 3.
 Strategies for a greener economy and a sustainable business (5 lectures). - 1.
 Principles of corporate social responsibility (CSR) and sustainable business practices. - 2.
 Environmental, social, and governance (ESG) investing and disclosure. - 3.
 Negative screening, green classification, and greenwashing. - 4.
 Behavioral biases and their potential role in ESG investing. - Module 4.
 Fundamentals of green finance (4 lectures). - 1.
 Overview of green finance market: participants, policies, and regulations. - 2.
 Green financial instruments: green bonds and green loans. - 3.
 Green investments from the public sector: sustainable development goals (SDGs) and green financing. - Module 5.
 Macroeconomics of climate change (2 lectures). - 1.
 Growth, structural transformation, and migration. - Other in-class activities. - Guest lecture (1 lecture).
-During our lectures, we will invite one or two speakers (tentatively, from Hong Kong Green Finance Association) to share his/her industry insights, complementing the academic and theoretical knowledge covered in our lectures.
-Location and time TBA. - Midterm (1 lecture).
-Tentatively on April 11, 80 minutes in-class exam. - Midterm Review (1 lecture, if time allows).
+During our lectures, we will invite one or two speakers (previously, from Hong Kong Green Finance Association, PAG ESG) to share his/her industry insights, complementing the academic and theoretical knowledge covered in our lectures.
+Location and time TBA.
+Nominations are welcome. - Midterm (1 lecture).
+Tentatively on Oct 31st, 80 minutes in-class exam. - Midterm Review (1 lecture, if time allows).
 Time TBA. - Group presentations (2 lectures).
-At the end of semester.
+Last two lectures at the end of semester.